 Kejimkujik National Park History

-Kejimjujik National Park isn’t just a national park.
-In 1995, it was also designated a National Historical Site because of over 4000 years of Mi’kmaq occupancy.
-Interestingly, Keji is the first national park to gain this dual status.
+Did you know Kejimkujik isn’t just a national park?
+In 1995, Keji was also designated a National Historical Site because of over 4000 years of Mi’kmaq occupancy.
+Interestingly, Kejimkujik is the first national park to gain this dual status.
 Many of the portage and canoe routes were established by the Mi’kmaq First Nation and continue to be used today.
 You can also find petroglyphs (rock carvings) and other cultural landscapes that highlight the importance of the area for the Mi’kmaw peoples.

 Keji Southern Lakes Distances